supleed2/ELEC60013-ES-CW2/README.md

 Therefore, total latency is slightly over 23.07ms.
 The exact latency could not be calculated, as the exact worst case execution time of CAN_RX_ISR is not known.
 However, as the specified latency is less than 100ms, the schedule will work.

-## CPU Resource Usage

-TO BE ADDED - After system is completed; see [this](https://edstem.org/us/courses/19499/discussion/1300057) link
+The total CPU usage is calculated by dividing the total latency by the highest initiation time.
+In this case the CPU usage is ~25%.

 ## Shared data structures

-Shared data structures:

-* code(currentStepSize), safe access guaranteed using code(std::atomic<uint32_t>)
+* `currentStepSize`, safe access guaranteed using `std::atomic<uint32_t>`, stores the step size of the most recently pressed key, to be used within `sampleISR()`
-* code(keyArray), each element within the array is of type code(std::atomic<uint8_t>)
+* `keyArray`, each element within the array is of type `std::atomic<uint8_t>`, stores the current state of the key / encoder matrix
-* msgInQ, handled by FreeRTOS
-* code(RX_Message), handled by code(std::atomic_flag)
+* `msgInQ`, handled by FreeRTOS, pointer to the next item in the received CAN message queue

-It was desiced to use C++ code(std::atomic), as it is easier to use and implement, while providing the same functionality as a mutex.
+It was decided to use C++ `std::atomic`, as it is easier to use and implement, while providing the same functionality as a mutex.
 According to the documentation: *"Each instantiation and full specialization of the std::atomic template defines an atomic type.
 If one thread writes to an atomic object while another thread reads from it, the behavior is well-defined (see memory model for details on data races).
 In addition, accesses to atomic objects may establish inter-thread synchronization and order non-atomic memory accesses as specified by std::memory_order.*" - [CPP Reference "std::atomic"](https://en.cppreference.com/w/cpp/atomic/atomic)

-TODO - Expand on the memory model for std::atomic.

-TODO - Explain how FreeRTOS handles msgInQ.

-TODO - Once CAN is completed, expand on the protection of RX_Message
+`std::atomic` makes use of atomic builtins within GCC in order to prevent data races from occuring when there are simultaneous accesses of a variable from different threads.
+The result of wrapping our global variables in `std::atomic<>` is that any access to these variables is always atomic, so data corruption is prevented.
+In some cases, such as `keyArray`, the array may be partially updated.
+This is not an issue for data integrity or program operation, as the keyArray update will simply be slightly delayed.
+This delay is unlikely to be noticable to the user.

+`msgInQ` is used as a FIFO buffer for CAN messages, to supplement the small buffer of the CAN system and allow for more messages to be retained, increasing the required minimum initiation time.

 ## Analysis of inter-task blocking dependencies

+## Advanced features

+Several advanced features were implemented, including:

+* Multiple waveforms
+* User-friendly icons
+* Automatic sender mode configuration using reciever module
+* Finer volume control
+* Storing multiple key presses

+### Multiple waveforms

+Our system implements several waveforms - sawtooth, triangle, sine, square.
+Sawtooth was implemented first, by incrementing the step size and waiting for overflow to occur, reseting the waveform.
+The triangle function was obtained by modifying the sawtooth function.
+The absolute value of the sawtooth function is taken, shifted to remove the DC offset and doubled to resore the original size.
+The sine function was implemented using a sine table.
+Rectangular function was implemented by taking the sign of the sawtooth function.

+### User-friendly icons

+Using XMB icons, the display was made more user-friednly, containing a volume icon, that is animated to the current volume level.
+Furthermore, by pressing the knob, this icon is toggled to display the volume as an integer.
+Finally, several icons are used to display the current waveform.

+### Automatic sender mode configuration using receiver module

+When one of the keyboards is set to be the receiver, the encoder automatically sets the other keyboards to be CAN senders.

+### Finer volume control

+A finer volume control method was implemented, allowing the user to set a more accurate volume.
+The resolution is now set to 20 steps, utilsing some additional algebra.

+### Storing multiple key presses

+The original code was modified to store multiple keys as the current key.
+This was achieved by using an array.
+Currently, only the most recently pressed key is played - however, given the array, this is easily modified to play more than note.